uoenoplab/xo/nginx/README.md

 mkdir -p /tmp/cores
 ```

 4. Edit `conf/xo.conf`.
-List the IP address of all the backend servers as `handoff_target`, including its own one.
-Change `handoff_ifname` of the interface name of the host you are running on.
+List the IP address of all the backend servers as `handoff_target`, including its own one if it acts as a backend.
+Change `handoff_ifname` for the host that executes this frontend or backend instance.
 This means that, xo.conf should have the same `handoff_target` variables across all the frontend and backdnds, but can have a different `handoff_ifname` variable between them.
 See example below:
 ```...
     handoff_ifname enp8s0f0np0; # this part may vary between the hosts handoff_freq 0; # 0 = round robin